CodyPollard/milk-bot/README.md

 !ra - Either create the role 'Bot Tester' or rename the role for whichever role you would like to grant users.

 # Chaos commands
+!chaos:
-!chaos: newgame - Starts a new profile and asks you to pick a race.
+newgame - Starts a new profile and asks you to pick a race.
-        delete - Deletes all entries related to your existing profile. top5 - Displays the names of the five top ranked players.
+delete - Deletes all entries related to your existing profile.
+top5 - Displays the names of the five top ranked players.
+help - Links to milk-bot GitHub.

 !mystats: Messages you your current stats.
           castle - Messages you your castle's stats.